 This display from the 7704A/P7001 oscilloscope image (top) shows the the 10% & 90% levels and rise time of a single transition waveform.

-Holger Lübben has been working to create a P7001 demonstration for the museum.
+Holger Lübben developed a P7001 demonstration for the museum.
 He has designed a card for the P7001 to replace the minicomputer interface with a USB interface so we may use more modern (and smaller) hardware for our Digital Processing Oscilloscope.

 He has made a couple of short videos of his progress on this project.